DataJediToolbelt/Code-Platform/README.md

 assets being maintained it also has a vast amount of other industry leading capabilities whether it is websites, APIs, or automation Python has a large extensible offering.

-## Python
+## Python Technology
 Details about our python implementation.

-### Python Version
-We currently have implemented Python v3.1
+We currently have implemented Python v3.9 and above,

 ### Python Virtual Environment
 We always recommend following all best practices of technologies, one very nice one in Python is